 Watch the output of this command for the

-This is one of the first logs outputted, so you may have to scroll up or perform a search in your terminal to find it.
+This is one of the earlier logs outputted, so you may have to scroll up or perform a search in your terminal to find it.

 docker-compose upgenerates a new sub-directory -- to store your validator's deposit data, along with its voting and withdrawal keys -- in the